nolanderc/gpu-voxel-raytracer/README.md

 # Interactive Voxel Path Tracer

-## Building from Soruce
+## Building from Source

 Requires Rust 1.50 or later (may work with earlier version, not tested).
+Does not currently compile on Windows due to missing key bindings, only supported on MacOS and Linux.

 In order to build and run the executable, run the following command: